D3lyth/milestone-project-1/README.md

 Welcome to the Hogwarts School Website, an online resource for students, parents and guardians of current and prospective Hogwarts students.
 The website has been inspired by JK Rowling's famous Harry Potter book series.
 The aim is to provide a fictional platform that serves as a hub of information for all things related to Hogwarts School of Witchcraft and Wizardry that any prospective or current Hogwarts student might deem useful.

 It will be useful to the target audience as it will be welcoming new and current students to the school with a welcome message from the Headmaster, and will provide information about the school houses that play a vital role in school life.
-It will also provide the students and their families with information regarding reading lists for required texts for each year, uniform information and sogn up sheets for extra-curricular activities.
+It will also provide the students and their families with information regarding reading lists for required texts for each year and a sign up sheet for extra-curricular activities.

 A live version of the site can be viewed from [here.](https://ui.dev/amiresponsive?url=https://d3lyth.github.io/milestone-project-1)

-Table of Contents

-****INSERT CONTENTS HERE******

 Here is a mock-up image of the Hogwarts website, using the "Am I Responsive" site.